rainapra/ETLprocess-for-covid-19-and-NYSE-dataset/README.md

 Stock Market https://finance.yahoo.com/quote/%5ENYA/history?p=%5ENYA
 This Dataset contains New York Stock Exchange prices which includes Date, Open, High, Low, Close, Adj Close, Volume

+Provided visualization on tableau

+1) Bar chart showing how the confirmed cases and deaths are moving for each state of US.
+2) Line chart showing the impact of confirmed cases on Stock closing value
+3) Dashboard showing the interactive work between state and bar graph of stock value vs confirmed cases, when we click on any state.